soumik12345/soumik12345/README.md

 ### About Me

-- 🖥️ I am working at [Roboflow](https://roboflow.com/) as a Machine Learning Engineer.
 - 📣 I am a [Google Developer Expert](https://developers.google.com/community/experts/directory/profile/profile-soumik-rakshit) in Machine Learning.
-- 💼 I have formerly worked at [Weights & Biases](https://wandb.ai/site) as a Machine Learning Engineer.
+- 💼 I have formerly worked at [Roboflow](https://roboflow.com/) and [Weights & Biases](https://wandb.ai/site) as Machine Learning Engineer.
 - 👷‍♂️ I'm currently working actively on making computer vision accessible to the world.
 - 🌱 I'm currently learning about Diffusion Models, and Multi-modal ML models.
 - 📲 You can reach me at soumik@roboflow.com or on my social media profiles